-We would love to hear from you, To request additional information or receive a service quotation please call us or complete the form on this page and we will get back to you as soon as possible.
+We would love to hear from you.
+To request additional information or to receive an estimate, please call us or complete the form on this page and we will get back to you as soon as possible.

 Phone: (206) 764-9276

 Email: email@example.comHotline Heating is a dba of Seattle Oil Solution LLC

 What to do if your

 Heating oil industry experts estimate about 6 million homes in the United States rely on oil heating, although many are switching from oil to natural gas, which we will discuss below.
 Residential gas tanks normally come in several sizes: 275, 290, 500 or 1,000 gallons.
 These oil tanks either live inside the home, outside above ground next to the home or are buried outside in the front or back yards with fuel lines that lead into the furnace.
 A leak in an above ground storage tank, or AST, makes itself known in several key ways.
 First, there is the odor.
 Even a small cap full of fuel oil has an extremely pungent odor.
 If you notice a strong oil smell in your home or outside near the tank, you should immediately visually inspect your oil tank and look for signs of oil leakage on the floor or ground.
 Leaks in outdoor, buried oil tanks provide a greater challenge to detect.
 Outdoor fuel tanks are made from steel that will react chemically with surrounding soil over the years, causing small pinhole-sized openings to develop.
 An outdoor fuel tank can be leaking for years without anyone knowing about it.
 Homeowners seldom notice their fuel bill may be rising a tiny bit, or when regular fuel delivery doesn’t seem to last quite as long as it did in the past.
 Only when these things become significantly noticeable will homeowners become concerned about a problem and suspect an oil tank is leaking.

 2How Do You Know If Your Oil Tank Is Leaking?